 Microsoft is releasing the official ISO files of the Windows 10 Fall Creators Update for enthusiasts and developers to get their hands early on features and improvements.
 This rollout is not meant to install the operating system in your main computer.

 If you’re already a member of the Windows Insider Preview program, you don’t need to download the ISO files for build 17025, as you can simply use Windows Update from the Settings app.

-Now every time a new flight becomes available for the Windows 10 Creators Update or for another version, you can now get the new build from this Microsoft website.
-However, keep in mind that Microsoft will only be making available ISO files for Windows 10 Insider Preview for builds released in the Slow ring — not during the flight is available in the Fast ring.
+Every time a new flight becomes available for the Windows 10 Fall Creators Update (version 1709), or for another version, you can now get the new build from this Microsoft website.
+However, Microsoft only makes available Windows 10 Insider Preview ISO files for builds released in the Slow ring (during Fast ring only occasionally).

-You can download the ISO files for Windows 10 Creators Update build 15002, which is the latest preview available through the Slow ring.
-However, if you need to download a previous release, you can still download Windows 10 build 14986.
+You can download the ISO files for Windows 10 build 17025 (Redstone 4), which is the latest preview available through the Slow ring.
+However, if you need to download a previous release, you can still download Windows 10 build 16299.

 If you’re looking to upgrade your computer running Windows 7 or Windows 8.1, or you need to do a clean install of Windows 10, Microsoft is also making available the ISO files for the official version of Windows 10, which you can get using the Media Creation Tool or through the Microsoft support website.

 For more details make sure to check out the complete guide to Windows 10 version 1709, which highlights all the new features and changes.

 Originally published on April 2016, updated on November 2017.